patrickherrmann/advent/README.md

 This package contains my solutions to the puzzles at [adventofcode.com](http://adventofcode.com).
-In my first pass, I'm solving using the simplest method I can to reach the correct answer, disregarding performance.

 Each day of the challenge has its own module.
 There is no `main` function; load up the modules with `stack repl` and execute functions from any day.
 All of the my inputs are available in the `inputs` directory.